sizsan/Bookly/README.md

 ### Methods to Protect Information and Data
 <!-- 22.
 Discuss methods you will use to protect information and data.
 (20 points) Discuss requirement for information security and how your project addresses them (for example, using devise for authentication/authorization).
 For top points, discuss other options to protect data, benefits and tradeoffs, and why you chose what you did in your project. -->
+The methods that we used to protect our data were devise, stripe, cloudinary and the credentials file provided by rails to encrypt our api keys.
+We chose device because it was quite easy to implement and came with its own views for signing up and loging in aswell as a few built in methods that made tailoring the UI to each individual user much simpler.

 ### Legal Obligations for Data Protection
 <!-- 23.
 Research what your legal obligations are in relation to handling user data.